-I just hate fungus gnats!
-And if you’ve got ’em you know just how annoying they can be.
+I hate fungus, gnats!
+And if you’ve got them, you know just how annoying they can be.
 They are the worst!
-And they can be really hard to get rid of!
-Today, I am happy to report my home has been fungus gnat free for over 6 months!
+And they can be tough to get rid of!
+But, today, I am happy to report my home has been fungus gnat free for over six months!
 And to celebrate, I thought I would share how to get rid of fungus gnats in houseplants forever!

-How to get rid of those pesky fungus gnats forever!
+How to get rid fungus gnats in plants forever!

 What are fungus gnats?